Award in Instructing Cycle Training

 The transition from RPL to L2AICT will help you demonstrate that you possess all the required skills and experience.
 Gain the knowledge to become a qualified cycle instructor.
 This RPL course is designed for instructors who:

-Recognised Prior Learning (RPL) is a process that assesses and recognises individuals’ prior learning skills and experience for gaining a qualification.
+Recognised Prior Learning (RPL) is a process assessing and recognising prior learning skills and experience for qualification.
 If you’re unfamiliar with RPL, it evaluates your previous learning and experience, potentially allowing you to attain a qualification.
-You might qualify for the Level 2 award in instructing cycle training through the RPL route If you’ve undergone training or have relevant experience in cycle instruction.
-This means you may not need to complete the full four-day course.
+This is particularly beneficial if you’ve undergone formal or informal training or have relevant experience in cycle instruction.

 RPL Training Details